frejlarssen/Feynman/architecture.md

 ## Circuit representation

-A circuit is a list of gates.
+A circuit is an array of gates.
 A gate is defined by it's type, and internal wire (wire and position in that wire).

 ```
 circuit:  list(gate)